shaunsund/thelite-rsas/CONTRIBUTING.md

 ## Style guides

 Operation Names
-: When referring to the names of Operations, italicise the name.
+: When referring to the names of Operations, italicize the name.
 IE Operation _Nickel_

+Nicknames
+: Nicknames for people are italicized.
+IE _Horse_ Green

 ## Code of conduct